Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Experimental Results

+\textbf{KDE-based Resampling.} Under Task \emph{Orientation Alignment}, we compared KDE-based resampling against uniform-replication resampling.
+We estimate the data distribution density with a voxel size of 5.
+From Table~\ref{tab: kde compare}, we can conclude that the KDE-based resampling method achieves a more uniform data distribution both after the resampling stage and in the final sampling results.

+\textbf{Two-stage Batch-wise Sampling.} To evaluate the performance gains brought by two-stage sampling, we tested ADCS and ADCS without two-stage sampling on three different tasks.
+And each task uses the same threshold, a sample point is considered valid if its error is smaller than the threshold.
+As shown in Table~\ref{tab: seq sampling}, for each task, two-stage sampling consistently yields performance improvements, especially on tasks with smaller feasible regions.

-First, we encode equality/inequality constraints as soft constraints into the energy function, while it shows strong performance compared with learning-based methods, the precision is still inferior to the hard-constrained analytical jacobian method, as in NLP Sampling.
-Co-optimizing precision and time efficiency could be considered in the future.
-Second, all constraints in the SE(3) space are currently defined by manually specifying corresponding numerical values, rather than through instructions like "align both hands".
+\textbf{Limitations.}~~~In this work, the SE(3) constraints are defined by manually specifying the corresponding numerical values, rather than through instructions like ``align both hands''.
 An interesting direction would be to combine this with Vision-Language Models (VLMs) and define the related constraints through Large Language Models (LLMs).
+Furthermore, LLMs could be employed to define cost functions for the Gauss-Newton refinement, thereby allowing a more general optimization framework.
 Lastly, the current training process does not incorporate information about the corresponding joint configurations.
 Future improvements include joint information during the training phase to improve model performance and accelerate convergence during inference.